carlomt/container-medical_linac/README.md

 The macro file to run the code should be in the folder where the container is executed and the output will be stored in the same directury.

 ## Pull the image
-You can download (pull) the apptainer image of this application direclty with:
+You can pull (download) the apptainer image of this application produced by CI with:
 ```bash
 apptainer pull oras://ghcr.io/carlomt/container-medical_linac:latest
 ```